Davis v. United States (1994): Opinion of the Court

-Related Cases
+Related cases

-Davis’ case is not independent in legislative history.
+Davis’ case is not independent in judicial history.
 Many cases have dealt with ambiguous requests for counsel.
 Among these include Smith v.
 Illinois.
 Smith was arrested, understood his Miranda rights, and when asked if he wanted a lawyer, Smith responded yes.
 However, his request for counsel was deemed ambiguous because he continued to answer questions during the investigation before a lawyer was present, thus terminating his request.
 In the following case, State v.
-Demesme, defendant Warren Demesme's request for counsel was declined when he asked “why don’t you just give me a lawyer, dog.”
-Under review, his statement was deemed ambiguous.
+Demesme, defendant Warren Demesme's request for counsel was declined when he asked “why don’t you just give me a lawyer, dawg?”
+Under review, his statement was deemed ambiguous (the phrase was written as "a lawyer dog" in various court documents).
 In another case, People v.
 Krueger, Michael Krueuger claims investigators continued to question him after his request to counsel, thus violating his Miranda rights.
 His request “Maybe I ought to have an attorney,” was deemed ambiguous.